lblabr/d8w3css/README.txt

 your sub theme folder and name it menu--titto.html.twig.
 Clear all caches and you are done.

-|-  How to Create a Responsive Vertical Menu
+|-  How to Create a Responsive Vertical Secondary Menu
 ==--+-+--+--+--+-+--+--+--+--+-+--+--+--+-+--+--+--+--==
 Create a menu with any name.
 Example the new menu name is 'Titto'.
 Add all the links as usuall in drupal.
 The maximum number of menu levels to show